shapeoko/Docs/content/workarea.md

 ### Adjusting the V-Wheels

 At this point, you will need to adjust the machine's V-wheels.
 These should be tight enough to hold things in alignment, but loose enough that the machine moves freely and smoothly.
-The suggested technique for this is, "Loosen the eccentric spacer until the V-wheel does not rotate when the carriage is moving and then tighten just (and no more!) until the V-wheel rotates when moving the carriage.
-Overtightening will lead to the V-wheel wearing out."

 * Slide the gantry back and fourth a couple of times to even out the rails and get everything roughly lined up.
 It may still feel stiff when sliding, but you can adjust that later.
 * Slide the gantry to the back of the machine.
 Both V-wheels should be touching or at least be the same distance from the belt anchors.
 Carefully snug up the four screws on the back end plates.